-As a mum and a midwife, I recognize that dads-to-be often feel that all the attention of midwives is focused on the woman.
+As both mummies and midwives, we recognize that dads-to-be often feel that all the attention of midwives is focused on the woman.

-Within my own practice, I place a great deal of emphasis on partners being as involved as possible in the pregnancy.
-I am also keen for them to take part in discussions around options and choices in childbirth.
+Within our own practice, we place a great deal of emphasis on partners being as involved as possible in the pregnancy.
+We are also keen for them to take part in discussions around options and choices in childbirth.

-Whilst the majority of my antenatal visits are Mon-Fri, 9-5pm, I try to be as flexible as possible about tailoring my visits around times that partners can also be present, therefore, I offer some appointments in the evenings or at the weekends.
+Whilst the majority of our antenatal visits are Mon-Fri, 9-5pm, we try to be as flexible as possible about tailoring our visits around times that partners can also be present, therefore, we offer some appointments in the evenings or at the weekends.